 Forest School and Alternative Provision

-Children are referred to us by their class teacher or the school SENCO.
+Children are referred to us by their class teacher or the school SENDCO.
 We use a specialised outdoor learning approach, following the six principles of Forest School.
 This allows all our children regular opportunities to achieve, to develop confidence, to boost self-esteem, and enjoy a hands-on learning experience in a woodland and natural environment with trees.
 We have created a safe nurturing space which allows individuals to explore their feelings and behaviours at their own pace.
 We challenge them, through play-based activity, and support them through their decisions and processes to help them recognise how different choices and use of their emotional resilience “toolkit” may lead to different outcomes.